 At Arthur Cox, we are very proud of our heritage.
-This year the firm celebrates 100 years of being at the forefront of developments in the legal profession in Ireland.
+In 2020 the firm celebrated 100 years of being at the forefront of developments in the legal profession in Ireland.
 Our lawyers have literally written the laws of the land.
-98 years ago our founder, Arthur Cox, advised the drafters of the Irish Constitution.
+99 years ago our founder, Arthur Cox, advised the drafters of the Irish Constitution.
 Years later, he drafted the Companies Act 1963.
 Fast forward to the present and our lawyers are still advising on and drafting legislation as well as being involved in the most high profile, complex and ground-breaking cases and transactions in Ireland and globally.